 N2WS Backup & Recovery as an Alternative

-Backup & Recovery is a cloud native tool offered by N2WS, with a primary focus on allowing you to quickly back up your data, as well as restore it in any region or even AWS account, when necessary—which helps your data to become a lot less vulnerable to disaster events.
-But this is not all that this tool provides, as N2WS Backup & Recovery is constantly updated with new features and improvements, and the latest 2.5 update introduced Resource Control—an alternative to AWS Instance Scheduler.
+N2WS Backup & Recovery is a cloud native tool offered by N2WS, with a primary focus on allowing you to quickly back up your data, as well as restore it in any region or even AWS account, when necessary—which helps your data to become a lot less vulnerable to disaster events.
+But this is not all that this tool provides, as N2WS Backup & Recovery is constantly updated with new features and improvements.
+When v2.5 was released, Resource Control was introduced—an alternative to AWS Instance Scheduler.

-While Instance Scheduler is a decent solution to save money by preventing your instances from running at all times, it does require a decent amount of work to set up, as well as prior experience working with AWS.
+While Instance Scheduler is a decent solution to save money by preventing your instances from running at all times, it does require a significant amount of work to set up, as well as prior experience working with AWS.
 On the other hand, N2WS Backup & Recovery requires almost no experience with AWS, and can be setup quickly and easily—you can have your schedules set up in no time.
 By managing all you instances from a single location, you don’t have to rely on any other service either—instead all the necessary work is done for you behind the scenes, and all you need to do is define the groups of instances and choose when you want them to start or stop.
-You can even start or stop all your group-defined instances with a single click if necessary, which can be a very useful feature at times.
+You can even start or stop all your group-defined instances with a single click if necessary, which many customers utilize.

 N2WS Backup & Recovery has been growing exponentially as a tool, and some of its features can be extremely useful.
-For example, it allows you to archive your EBS snapshots directly to S3, which can save you up to 40% on the cost.
+For example, it allows you to take your EBS snapshots and archive them directly to S3, which can save you up to 60% on storage cost.
 Another great feature is VPC capture and clone, which provides a quick and simple way to replicate your entire VPC in another region, saving you a lot of time during disaster recovery.
-It has also recently expanded its support range for APIs via Command Line Interface (CLI), providing an even easier way for you to automate these processes.
+N2WS is always expanding its support range for APIs via Command Line Interface (CLI), providing an even easier way for you to automate these processes.

 When it comes to AWS, cost control is something every company is looking at, and Instance Scheduler is a tool to help you do just that.
 But when all the additional cost and complexity is considered, it is far from being the most elegant solution out there.
 N2WS Backup & Recovery is a great alternative to this, as it allows you to do everything Instance Scheduler has to offer, and there is a lot less work involved.
 And with all the other features being offered, as well as the updates coming in regularly, it is a tool you should definitely consider whether you are running a small startup or a large enterprise environment.